This post is sponsored by Visit Virginia.

 20) Kayaking on the Potomac River

 What is DC without Key Bridge Boathouse?
 There’s something so magical about kayaking out from right under the Key Bridge in Georgetown – it’s one of the most fun things to do in Northern Virginia.
 We love exploring the little islands and see the city from the water.
 Plus, the water is typically calm, so there’s no navigating rapids or anything complex – just paddle and enjoy.
 It’s one of our favorite fun things to do in Virginia!

 Virginia is filled with orchards and other places to pick fresh, local fruit.
 Whether for peaches or apples or just going to the cute little outdoor markets for jam and pie, there are plenty of places to choose from.
-Still, this one near Charlottesville is our very favorite for its rolling hills, beautiful views, filled market, and amazing produce, but can also be a great idea for activities in Northern Virginia.
+We love this one near Charlottesville for its rolling hills, beautiful views, filled market, and amazing produce, but can also be a great idea for activities in Northern Virginia.

 18) Humpback Bridge

 Virginia has a number of Lovework statues – fun public art that celebrate all that Virginia represents.
 This one is our very favorite!
 The one at Humpback Bridge uses natural materials specific to the area and its history to create a giant L-O-V-E. Such a fun one to add to the list of family things to do in Virginia.